 Norway is undoubtedly the treasure chest of natural wonders.
 It’s the promised land for nature and adventure-loving families.

 Norwegian fjords offer breathtaking scenery, gushing waterfalls, hiking, spectacular hiking trails, rib-boat adventures, colorful fjord towns, and endless fun.
-Summer promises Midnight Sun while the winter brings Northern Lights.
+Summer in Norway promises Midnight Sun while the winter in Norway brings Northern Lights.

 No matter what’s the season and how old your kids are, Norway has got you covered!